idealparable/BibleQ/JairusDaughtContra.md

-/39 - And entering in, He *said [[saying]] to them, “Why are you making a commotion and crying?
+<blockquote><span class="bbq">/39 - And entering in, He *said [[saying]] to them, “Why are you making a commotion and crying?
 The child has not died, but is asleep.”

 40 - And they [began] laughing at Him.
 But putting them all out, He *took [[taking]] along the child’s father and mother and His own companions, and *entered [[entering]] [the room] where the child was.

 41 - And taking the child by the hand, He *said [[saying]] to her, “Talitha kum!” (which translated means, “Little girl, I say to you, arise!”).

 42 - And immediately the little girl stood up and began to walk, for she was twelve years old.
-And immediately they were completely astounded./
+And immediately they were completely astounded./</span></blockquote>

 Who's within this "they"?
 The three disciples in question?
 Jairus included probably.
 (If all 3 Synoptics are accurate, I later noted Luke says directly it includes the parents.
 Skipping more discussion made moot by that.)

 Others were put out, but it may be family.
 Complete astonishment to me fits that the girl had literally died (at some point, any point prior to this), and also, interestingly, supports that Jairus might not have believed that raising her from the dead was on the table.

 This would further support that there can be no contradiction with Matthew; Matthew could hardly think that this was common belief or fail to be aware of Jairus' astonishment.
 He doesn't note it, but the "news spread throughout all the land" may imply it, and/or at least general astonishment.

-/43 - And He gave them strict orders that no one should know about this, and He said that some food should be given to her to eat./
+<blockquote><span class="bbq">/43 - And He gave them strict orders that no one should know about this, and He said that some food should be given to her to eat./</span></blockquote>

 This again supports that it wasn't known, per se, that Jesus did raisings from death.
 (As I'm calling it, whether or not we call it "resurrection" or resuscitation.)
 Though he says this of many healings in general and people often tell anyways, so it's still possible Jairus expected it as an option.

 ## Luke

+Luke 8:
-Luke 8: /41 - And behold, there came a man named Jairus, and he was [fn]an official of the synagogue.
+<blockquote><span class="bbq">/41 - And behold, there came a man named Jairus, and he was [fn]an official of the synagogue.
 And falling at Jesus’ feet, he began to plead with Him to come to his house,

 42 - for he had an [fn]only daughter, about twelve years old, and she was dying.
-But as He went, the crowds were pressing against Him./
+But as He went, the crowds were pressing against Him./</span></blockquote>

 Pause.
 So we have several common traits here.
 It looks like this is an oral unit (see JPH on the debunking of Q, and likely-debunking of Markan priority) from those later telling these accounts (perhaps, per JPH, from live notes from Matthew, but either way oral memory is normal), and including "dying" or "death" here in the formula looks like why it's here.

 It doesn't likely imply Matthew meant the speaker literally said she was dead.
 But even if so, clearly that can be non-literal, and it looks VERY LIKELY that the speaker could hardly have meant, in Matthew or otherwise, that she had literally died already, or else it looks like it was assumed that would be too late to "trouble" Jesus with.

-/49 - While He was still speaking, someone *came [[coming]] from [the house of] the synagogue official, saying, “Your daughter has died; do not trouble the Teacher anymore.”/
+<blockquote><span class="bbq">/49 - While He was still speaking, someone *came [[coming]] from [the house of] the synagogue official, saying, “Your daughter has died; do not trouble the Teacher anymore.”/</span></blockquote>

 Pause.
 This wording clearly implies Jairus was physically present in the "first wave"!